hove-io/navitia_sdk_docs/docs/getting_started.md

 ## 💻 Artifactory Setup

 The access to the SDK requires valid credentials to our private artifactory.
-See [Requirements](#requirements) for more information.
+See <span style="text-decoration:underline">[Requirements](#requirements)</span> for more information.
 Replace `artifactoryUsername` and `artifactoryPassword` with your credentials.

 === "Android"